yireo/yireo-slides/slides/yireo/js_testing2.md

 ---
 # Testing a JS component in M2
-<small>Say there is a HTML element, where `data-mage-init` leads to a RequireJS alias that leads to a JS component of which the return value is either a function or an object, while in either case, it is "executed" so that it returns value is turned into a Knockout ViewModel, which is then automagically bound to the original HTML area, so all properties can be represented using a weird KO syntax (with not 1, not 2 but 3 possible stylings), while underneath the ViewModel could be observed and modified but multiple observers, using either original KO code, or imports, or exports, or both, in a way that even the most experienced Magento developers find disturbing to say the least.</small>
+<small>Say there is a HTML element, where `data-mage-init` leads to a RequireJS alias that leads to a JS component of which the return value is either a function or an object, while in either case, it is "executed" so that it returns value is turned into a Knockout ViewModel, which is then automagically bound to the original HTML area, so all properties can be represented using a weird KO syntax (with not 1, not 2 but 3 possible stylings), while underneath the ViewModel could be observed and modified by multiple observers, using either original KO code, or imports, or exports, or both, in a way that even the most experienced Magento developers find disturbing to say the least.</small>

 ~ And now, how to test this?